-Nadal has not only built his own team of specialists who support him, but also offered multiple work opportunities with his Rafa Nadal Academy to upcoming coaches, facility managers, operations managers, business development executives, sales and marketing professional in the field of sports, PR and sports journalists for in house blog, copywriting and news, sports agent, athletic director, fitness experts to much more.
+Nadal has not only built his team of specialists who support him but also offered multiple work opportunities with his Rafa Nadal Academy to upcoming coaches, facility managers, operations managers, business development executives, sales and marketing professionals in the field of sports, PR and sports journalists for in house blog, copywriting and news, sports agent, athletic director, fitness experts to much more.

-- sports star’s/ team’s business development ( including his/her personal brand image and their academy),
+- sports star’s/ team’s business development ( including his/her brand image and their academy),

 - managing and representing the talent globally,

-- leading/ part of their PR team to becoming a brand’s sport ambassador manager,
+- leading/ part of their PR team to becoming a brand’s sports ambassador manager,

 ..there are multiple career opportunities in the booming sports field globally.